kaiaai/voron2_top_hat/README.md

 - 3D-print the half-panels.
 I recommend using PETG.
 - assemble 8 half-panels into 4 panels - one front, one rear and two side panels.
 Take two mating sub-panels (e.g. one `front left` and `front right`) and slide the slotted end of one of the half-panels into the mating slotted end of the other half-panel.
 It's ok to gently pound the half-panels to make them fit together.
 If the fit is too tight, try sanding the slot a little with a piece of sandpaper.
 - take the top see-through plastic sheet off your Voron 2 extrusion frame
 - place the four just-assembled on top of your Voron 2 frame.
 The top hat should sit nicely in the grooves of your 2020 extrusions.
 - use 8 M4x30 screws - 4 in the front and 4 in the back - to bolt the four panels together.
-Don't overtigten when driving the screws into the plastic.
+Don't overtighten when driving the screws into the plastic.
 - choose a cover plate - see below - and 3D-print it
 - mount your cover plate in the back of the top hat
-- run your filamet and/of PTFE tube and/or CAN bus wiring (if you have one) - whatever you are using for your setup.
+- run your filament and/of PTFE tube and/or CAN bus wiring (if you have one) - whatever you are using for your setup.
 I do recommend using PTFE and CAN bus.
 - re-affix the see-through sheet top the top hat's 2020 "extrusions".
 Be careful not to damage the "extrusions" plastic.